siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

 with the previously defined :math:`y` and :math:`\lambda`.
 Note that depending on the diode position in the bridge, :math:`y_i` stands for the reverse voltage across the diode or for the diode current.

-To represent such a nonsmooth law siconos has a class :doxysiconos:`ComplementarityConditionNSL` (you will find NSL in each class-name defining a nonsmooth law) which inherits from :doxysiconos:`NonSmoothLaw`.
+To represent such a nonsmooth law siconos has a class :class:`ComplementarityConditionNSL` (you will find NSL in each class-name defining a nonsmooth law) which inherits from :class:`NonSmoothLaw`.
 Check :ref:`non_smooth_laws` to find a complete review of all available laws in the software.

 ::